davidebersani/BigDataProject2/README.md

 # Project Big Data
  Authors: Andrea Apicella e Davide Bersani

+## Prerequisites
+For use this project you must have a Linux machine or, if you're on Windows, you can use a bash like GitBash and:
+* Java 1.8
+* Python 3 + matplotlib
+* Docker and Docker compose (only if you want to run databases locally)

 ## Download and initialization
 Before run the benchmarks, it's necessary to initialize the project.
 Run the following commands.